Table Rock Fork of the Mollala

 The Table Rock Fork is a great class three run, very continuous and entertaining.
 It is something of a mystery to me why this run hasn't gained popularity with local paddlers, but I think this will change as more people start venturing up there and word gets around.

-The biggest rapid on the run is known as 'The Pinch' and is located about halfway through the run.
-This drop is easily recognized from above, and paddlers are advised to approach with caution.
+The biggest rapid on the run is known as 'The Pinch' and is located about a mile below the put-in.
+This three-part drop is easily recognized from above, just look for a narrowing and large boulders in the river.
 There is a big eddy on the river-right side immediately above the drop, so it is pretty easy to scout on that side.
+Portaging is easiest on the left, however, so if you have any doubts about running this drop catch an eddy on that side.
 Anyone swimming above The Pinch should make an extra effort to get out of the river; this drop has several features that would be quite dangerous for a swimmer.

 Pete Giordano makes the move into the eddy on the river-right side to avoid the pesky logs blocking the middle of The Pinch